canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 printed, or if some script that ran during the page layout process

-painted on the element), then the canvas
+painted on the element), then the canvas element

 represents embedded content with the current image and